SwetabjaGit/uber-driver-backend-overview/README.md

 `/navigate-to-rider` - App calculates an optimal path to navigate to Rider

-`/start-trip` - Calculate optimal path to rider and Start the Trip
+`/start-trip` - Calculate optimal path to Destination and Start the Trip

 `/collect-cash` - Indicate the app when cash is collected from rider